avinassh/blag/content/posts/internet-mvcc.md

 ![](/blag/images/2023/hekaton-table-2.png)

 According to the above rules, a committed row becomes invisible for new transactions.
-The fix is simple:
+The fix is simple, the entire column should read:

 > V is visible only if TE is not T